 It just doesn’t seem plausible that three great military leaders are going to allow themselves to be hogtied into a joint planning meeting, make solo decisions based on their nations’ interests and accept the leadership of a grumpy Scotsman.
 For some reason, Doctor Who never quite pulls off these attempts at geopolitical realism; it’s one world the series can’t seem to build.
 They should have stuck to a UN peacekeeping force, with one belligerent general to spark off.
 Basically, it should have just been UNIT, but instead, we get the Doctor as President, aided and abetted by the bigwigs of the world’s armies; a scenario which is both atypical and implausible.

 Then there are the Monks, the most cautious alien invaders the show has ever presented.
 They run countless simulations to make sure their takeover plans are going to work, even though they seem to be able to do anything with their quasi-magical powers.
 Their modus operandi is equally methodical.
 They will take over a planet and enslave the population, but only if they are asked.
 Further, they can’t be asked out of strategy or fear, they have to be asked out of love.
 There’s a lot of fiddly stipulations here, but the chief Monk (Jamie Hill, voice Tim Bentinck) insists, “we must be loved.
 To rule through fear is inefficient.”
 You want to know what else is inefficient, buddy?
 Asking a planet’s population to consent in a needlessly complicated way before you enslave their sorry arses.
-Apple just does it by forcing people to accept incomprehensible terms and conditions with a simple “accept” button.
+Apple just does it by forcing people to agree to incomprehensible terms and conditions with a simple “accept” button.
 C’mon, Monks, it’s the 21st century.

 Where does all this leave us?
 With a collision of two worlds: one which is embedded in a worryingly familiar reality, where everyday human foibles will bring about the end of the world before we’ve even noticed there’s something wrong.
-The other is an inherently unbelievable world of geopolitical negotiations, between the leaders of the world and a strangely bureaucratic alien threat.
+The other is an inherently unbelievable world of geopolitical negotiations, between the leaders of the Earth and a strangely bureaucratic alien threat.
 In the first, the Doctor acts like the Doctor: working things out quietly and saving the world out of view.
 In the other, the Doctor’s not even the Doctor, but a President, rubbing shoulders with world leaders and coordinating their military forces.
 It’s what makes The Pyramid at the End of the World a story which feels like it’s constantly cutting between two very different visions of Doctor Who.

 LINK TO The Ghost Monument: The Doctor carries sunglasses in both.